 Staff Review:

 The City’s consultant, ESA, provided a peer review (Exhibit 13.a. and 13.b.) of the critical areas study and associated mitigation plan provided by the applicant.
-Provided the reasonable use exception is approved, the City’s peer review indicates that the proposed mitigation is appropriate.
-However the peer review also indicates that the City should issue a variance [sic] to allow facilitate use of the King County Mitigation reserves Program.
+If the reasonable use exception is approved, the City’s peer review indicates that the proposed mitigation is appropriate.
+However the peer review also indicates that the City should issue a variance [sic] to allow facilitate use of the King County Mitigation Reserves Program.

 Pursuant MICC 19.07.080(D), alterations to Category III wetlands should result in onsite restoration, enhancement, or replacement.
 In cases where the applicant demonstrates that a suitable on-site solution does not exist to enhance, restore, or replace, the City may permit the applicant “…to provide off-site replacement by a wetland with equal or better functions.
 The off-site location must be in the same drainage sub-basin as the original wetland.
 (MICC 19.07.080(D))”.
 The City concurs with the applicant that on-site mitigation appears infeasible; however the file contains no exploration of providing for wetland mitigation in the same drainage sub-basin as the subject site.